‘Princess Bride’ actor bitten by rattlesnake, shares photo of injury - NewsBreak

 ‘Princess Bride’ actor bitten by rattlesnake, shares photo of injury

-(NEXSTAR) — “Princess Bride” actor Cary Elwes says he’s “recovering well” after being bitten not by an R.O.U.S. — a rodent of unusual size if you aren’t familiar with the film — but a rattlesnake in Southern California.
+(NEXSTAR) – “Princess Bride” actor Cary Elwes says he’s “recovering well” after being bitten not by a R.O.U.S. – a rodent of unusual size, if you aren’t familiar with the film – but a rattlesnake in Southern California.

 Severe burning at the bite site can set in within 15 to 30 minutes, Mayo Clinic explains.
 That can turn into swelling and bruising, which can be seen in the photo Elwes shared.

 Once at the hospital, patients are assessed for possible antivenom treatment, which could make the situation worse in other ways.
-UCI Health says antivenom treatment can cause blood platelet and fibrinogen counts to drop, posing a risk for hemorrhaging.30 days until sentencing: Where the Duggar case stands
+UCI Health says antivenom treatment can cause blood platelet and fibrinogen counts to drop, posing a risk for hemorrhaging.

-Elwes, 59, has more recently appeared in “The Marvelous Mrs. Maisel,” “Stranger Things,” and “Family Guy.”
-He is also set to appear in “Mission: Impossible 7,” according to IMDb .
+Elwes, 59, has more recently appeared in “The Marvelous Mrs. Maisel,” “Stranger Things,” “Psych” and “Family Guy.”
+He also starred in “Saw” and is set to appear in “Mission: Impossible 7.”

 Comments / 0